Marks-1/SCRIMBA-REACT/quiz.md

  - analogy. telling someone to make you tea.

 5. What does it mean for something to be "composable"?
+ - We have small pieces that we can put togther to make something larger/greater
  - Capability to create entire component from simple components